Mayor of Boston: Salary

-In June 2018, the Council voted to increase the salary of the mayor to $207,000, effective after the mayoral election of November 2021 (term starting in January 2022); this increased the salary of councillors to $103,500, effective after the council elections of November 2019 (terms starting in January 2020).
-In October 2022, the Council voted to increase the salary of the mayor to $250,000.
+In June 2018, the council voted to increase the salary of the mayor to $207,000, effective after the mayoral election of November 2021 (term starting in January 2022); this increased the salary of councillors to $103,500, effective after the council elections of November 2019 (terms starting in January 2020).
+In October 2022, the council voted to increase the salary of the mayor to $250,000.

-List
+Numbering

 There is no official count of Boston's mayors.
 The City of Boston does not number its mayors and numbering has been inconsistent over time.
 For example, Thomas Menino was referred to as the 47th mayor at the time he was sworn in, yet his successor, Marty Walsh, was identified as the 54th.
 The Walsh administration cited Wikipedia for its use of 54.
-That numbering scheme counted persons who served as elected mayors and counted those who served non-consecutive terms more than once; James M. Curley served four non-consecutive terms and was counted four times.
-Kim Janey, who became acting mayor in March 2021, refers to herself as the 55th mayor.
+That numbering scheme counted persons who served as elected mayors and counted those who served non-consecutive terms more than once (for example, James Michael Curley served four non-consecutive terms and was counted four times), however, for reasons that are unclear, Leonard R. Cutter, who served as acting mayor in late 1873, was also included in the count.
+Kim Janey, who became acting mayor in March 2021, referred to herself as the 55th mayor.